uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_host_overview.md

 ### Disk

 The virtual machine as a single **100Gb**, dynamically allocated VDI type disk.
-Because the disk is dynamically allocated, the actual disk size of the installed machine is around **4Gb** when started.
+Because the disk is dynamically allocated, the actual space used by the disk of the installed machine is around **4Gb** when started.
 The amount of data loaded into the database nodes will determine the final disk space used, up to 100Gb.

 The suggested minimum host machine disk space requirement is **6Gb**.
 The theoretical maximum host machine disk space requirement is approximately **110Gb**.

-{{site.data.alerts.important}}
-The VirtualBox machines that get created will reside in the VirtualBox Default Machine Folder.
-By default this is called "VirtualBox VMs" and on Windows is set to %HOMEDRIVE%%HOMEPATH% which is usually C:\Users\username\.
-On Mac OS X, it's /Users/username, and on Linux it's /home/username.
+The VirtualBox machines that gets created will reside in the **VirtualBox Default Machine Folder**.
+By default this is called `VirtualBox VMs`.

+- On Windows this is set to `%USERPROFILE%\VirtualBox VMs` which is usually `C:\Users\<username>\VirtualBox VMs`.

+- On Mac OS X, it's `/Users/<username>`.

+- On Linux it's `/home/<username>`.

 This is where most of the disk space will be consumed.
-If you want to change the location of the virtual machine, you can change the Default Machine Folder under File-->Preferences-->General in VirtualBox and the value of the MACHINE_FOLDER variable in the Create_VM script.
+If you want to change the location of the virtual machine, you can change the Default Machine Folder under File-->Preferences-->General in VirtualBox and the value of the `MACHINE_FOLDER` variable in the `Create_VM` script.
-{{site.data.alerts.end}}

 ## Software Requirements